 Phone: 0404 134 301

-Christopher has worked in a number of high-performing corporate affairs roles across government and the private sector over the past decade, currently as Communications Manager for leading infrastructure developer and operator, Plenary Group.
+Christopher has worked in a number of high-performing corporate affairs roles across government and the private sector over the past 12 years, managing corporate communication, government relations, investor relations, PR, marketing, digital media and brand.

-He enjoys the variety and challenges of busy corporate affairs environments, helping to promote his organisations' reputation and manage their reputational risk.
-This includes working as company spokesman in his current role and previously for Toll Group, Metro Trains and V/Line.
+He enjoys the the variety and challenges of high-performing corporate affairs functions and thrives in issues-rich environments, helping to promote his organisation's reputation and manage its reputation risk.

-Christopher joined IABC in 2015 and looks forward to contributing to the 2016 board, as well as further improving his professional development and networking opportunities.
+Christopher joined IABC in 2015, joined the board as treasurer in 2016 and looks forward to contributing to the 2017 board, further improving his professional development and networking opportunities.

 Christopher holds a Master of Business (with distinction) from RMIT University, a Bachelor of Commerce from Deakin University and a Diploma of Investor Relations from the Australasian Investor Relations Association.